2021 School Board Playbook

-I know that I possess what Delaware General Assembly Members need, which is the desire and ability to find the underlying obstacles that cause the disarray of a system so that we may tackle them.
+I know that I possess what an education reform advocate needs, which is the desire and ability to find the underlying obstacles that cause the disarray of a system so that we may tackle them.
 My belief system follows the idea that our humanity should triumph in the way we do business, structure education, and provide childcare.
 Our humanity should guide us as we build our healthcare system, protect ourselves and our environment, and create shelter.
-The lack of communication and listening between Delaware policy makers and the people who are actively affected by their policies fuels government wide deficits in strategic planning.
+The lack of communication and listening between Delaware policymakers and the people who are actively affected by their policies fuels government-wide deficits in strategic planning.
 The lack of leveraging of our combined resources creates cracks and holes that disadvantage the most marginalized members of our community.
 I am already focused within the community to better our understanding.
 Using Department of Education (DOE) report cards and Delaware Open Data, I am working to substantiate and prove without a doubt the injustices in our school systems.
-I also have formally requested a DOE generated educational equity report on Red Clay Schools, because a Red Clay Board Member has asked for proof of systemic racism in her district.

 “A 4TH grade child who does not read at grade level has a 90% chance of living in poverty, and is fourteen times more likely to go through the prison system.”

-This is why I am running.
-After educating myself on our state’s public education, I decided that I can best inspire change by representing the 4TH district in Dover.
-Complacency and inertia are our two biggest hurdles to overcome; complacency within a system that disparages our youth and the inertia of long standing public officials who have done little to change it.
+This is my focus.
+Complacency and inertia are our two biggest hurdles to overcome; complacency within a system that disparages our youth and the inertia of long-standing public officials who have done little to change it.
 Recognizing what is right and what is wrong is not the hard task at hand.
 What is difficult is sitting down, listening, and compromising to find the solution that provides the most equitable outcome.
-It certainly cannot be done alone, and I look forward to meeting and working with constituents of Delaware’s 4TH district so that we can most efficiently solve this issue.
+It certainly cannot be done alone, and I look forward to meeting and working with Delaware residents so that we can most efficiently solve this issue.

 I would then move to replace our current Secretary of Education with a team of three people, who could then restructure the DOE into a triage unit dedicated to educational equity.
 A comprehensive list of specific obstacles would be made, prioritized, and added to as needed.
 This list would then be attacked by the entirety of the DOE.
 Delivering educational equity is no small task.
 Pushing everything down to the District level, on the heads of a few people who already are tasked with merely delivering what they have on hand in the best way possible.
 It's been my impression that our District leaders and staff are only human and should not have to work around the clock.
 For the past 20 years, there have been approximately nine different versions of a committee to provide educational equity.
 The two volumes of academic research produced by WEIC cited inertia and complacency as the most common obstacles.
 In most respects, all past attempts have failed.
 One of the highest reaching occurred in 2016.